What is the Fastest Way to Heal Swollen Gums? (10 Emergency Remedies That Work!)

 4. Throughout: Continue foundational saltwater rinses 2-3 times daily

-Medicine for Swollen Gums: Over-the-Counter vs. Prescription
+Remedies for Swollen Gums: OTC vs. Prescription

 Understanding medication options—both medicine for swollen gums over the counter and prescription—ensures appropriate use and maximizes effectiveness while minimizing risks.